 New Fair Foods

 Everyone looks forward to what crazy concoctions the State Fair will come up with each year, and this year there are some doozies.
-Here are what were voted the Top 3 New Foods to look out for this year.
+Here are is just a sample of what to expect.

-Find a full list of all the new Iowa State Fair foods (with a helpful map), click here
+For a full list of all the new foods at the fair this year, click here.